 The potassium from the banana will help to nourish your strands, while the vitamin B from the avocado feeds them moisture-promoting nutrients.
 Coconut oil seals the hair and, being one of the few penetrating oils, is able to help repair hair from the inside.

-3 drops tea tree extract + 1 scoop of Lavender Lemon Beauty Collagen + Rose Water to loosen
+Mask recipe: 3 drops tea tree extract + 1 scoop of Vital Proteins Beauty Collagen® in Lavender Lemon ($24.99; shop now on vitalproteins.com) + Rose Water to loosen

 Tea tree helps to prevent buildup and has disinfectant properties, while lavender can help to slow bacteria growth.** Lemon regulates sebum production and rose water helps with proper pH balance.

-Always protect your skin with coverage, whether that is with a hat or sunblock.
+Always protect your skin with coverage, whether that is with a hat or SPF.
 Take it a step further with a reparative after-sun scalp mask.
 This one helps to soothe the scalp:

 Don't let your hair take a beating this summer!
 Take preventive measures with these three easy DIY hair masks that will have your locks looking shiny and refreshed well after summer has gone.